emreugurlu/security-grc-tools/Github-Analysis/Direct-Commits-On-Master/README.md

 - The name of the organization
 - The name of the repository
 - Your GitHub Access Token
-- The start date for the audit (format: yyyy-mm-dd)
+- The since date for the audit (format: yyyy-mm-dd)

 ## Output
 The script outputs a CSV file named `<repository_name>_directcommits.csv`.
 This file contains details of all direct commits made without associated pull requests, including the PR link, author, date, committer, and their roles in the organization and repository.